The Shape of a Mother The Shape of a Mother The Shape of a Mother The Shape of a Mother The Shape of a Mother

 In the pictures I am pregnant with number 2 at 41 weeks and nine months pp after number 2

-15 Responses to “This is me - sagging boobs and all (Astrid)”
+20 thoughts on “This is me – sagging boobs and all (Astrid)

 You have a beautiful body, boobs included.
 Have confidence in yourself!
 Real men love real women, and you are a real woman!
 Plus you have two miracles to show for your experience.
 I hope the experience of posting here is the breakthrough you need to help bolster your self confidence!